Financial Assistance Information

 Application Information

-Students are encouraged to apply as early as possible for all forms of assistance and it is recommended that they complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1 each year and list UIS as their school choice (school code: 009333).
+Students are encouraged to apply as early as possible for all forms of assistance and it is recommended that they complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1 each year and list UIS as a school choice (school code: 009333).
 Deadlines may apply for certain aid programs.

 If you have experienced significant changes to your family’s financial situation, you may request a Change in Financial Circumstances review.
 Please visit the UIS Financial Aid website in the Applying for Aid-Change in Financial Circumstances section for more details.